A Land of Endless Adventure!

 - Specifically designed for outdoor recreation enthusiasts, this product combines all of Eastern Canada into one Backroad GPS Map, from Ontario to Newfoundland and Labrador.
 This edition also includes Quebec geographic base features and Adventures.

-- Lake Bathymetry depth contour for almost 1,500 fishing lakes, rivers, and streams in Ontario.
+- Lake Bathymetry depth contour for hundreds of fishing lakes, rivers, and streams in Ontario.

 - Labelled Crown Land for all of Nova Scotia, Ontario and New Brunswick.

 - Marked Wildlife Management Zones, including Wildlife Management Units, Moose, Cariboo, and Deer Management Areas for hunting.